learn-co-curriculum/cssi-4-cartoon-collections/README.md

 #=> True
 ```

-Notice the return value of this function is either `False` or `True`, depending on the array it was given as an argument.
+Notice the return value of this function is either `False` or `True`, depending on the list it was given as an argument.

 Checkout the [Python docs on lists](https://docs.python.org/3/tutorial/datastructures.html) for a hint.